Sponsoring or Extending H-1B

 - Document / Information

-- $370 I-539 change of status/extension of stay application for dependents applying for H-4 status.
-(Department is not required to pay dependent fees.)
+- $470 I-539 change of status/extension of stay application for dependents applying for H-4 status.
+Only one $470 fee is required regardless of the number of dependents.
+(Department is not required to pay dependent fees).

 - 4.